 Progressive knockout tournaments (PKOs) represent an interesting niche within the large MTT group.
-To play them well, you first need to have very solid general understanding of MTTs, then you need to understand the bounty format at large, and finally adjust your play for the fact that bounties aren’t static but they change as the even progresses.
+To play them well, you first need to have a very solid general understanding of MTTs, then you need to understand the bounty format at large, and finally adjust your play for the fact that bounties aren’t static but they change as the event progresses.

 Because of all these moving parts, bounty builders aren’t the simplest format to master.
-At the same time they provide excellent opportunities for those who take the time and effort to master them as there is a lot of money to be won in PKOs.
+At the same time, they provide excellent opportunities for those who take the time and effort to master them as there is a lot of money to be won in PKOs.

 The Bounty Beast course by Raise Your Edge represents one of the first courses to particularly address progressive knockouts.
-Presented by “Bencb789”, the head coach at RYE, and “w3c.RaY”, an excellent player and a theoretical physicist with passion for stats and numbers, the Bounty Beast course provides all the answers you need if you want to achieve success in this particular format.
+Presented by “Bencb789”, the head coach at RYE, and “w3c.RaY”, an excellent player and a theoretical physicist with a passion for stats and numbers, the Bounty Beast course provides all the answers you need if you want to achieve success in this particular format.

 The course was initially launched in 2018 but given the fact things change to rather quickly in the poker world, it has been since updated with new content.
-Inside, you’ll find many sections that contain fresh videos alongside “legacy” lessons addressing same topics.
+Inside, you’ll find many sections that contain fresh videos alongside “legacy” lessons addressing the same topics.

 You should probably take time to go through all of them if you really want to take full advantage of 9+ hours of the materials found inside.
 That said, newer videos present fresh approaches to various subjects, which have been proven to work better than the ones discussed in legacy lessons.
 This doesn’t mean that the legacy content is bad, though.
 It just goes to show that the learning process never ends in poker, even if you’re very good at what you do.